Josuto/high-availability-app/docs/SECURITY_DECISIONS.md

 ### Update ADRs
 When updating an ADR:
 1. Update the ADR markdown file
-2. Update `.trivyignore.yaml` if needed
+2. Update `.trivyignore` if needed
 3. Update this summary document
 4. Commit all changes together